-In The Energy Equation students will engage with a hands on approach to the exploration of Energy; where we source our energy needs from, the efficiency of these sources and the approaches we use to harness it for our energy needs.
-Each of these elements are balanced with an exploration of the drivers, benefits and potential drawbacks of these sources.
+In The Energy Equation students will engage with a hands-on approach to the exploration of Energy; where we source our energy needs from, the efficiency of these sources and the approaches we use to harness it for our energy needs.
+Each of these elements is balanced with an exploration of the drivers, benefits and potential drawbacks of these sources.

 A focus on the development of critical and creative thinking and ethical understanding will be a highlight of the program as students grapple with the local, national and global implications of decisions made in the pursuit of energy.